Skip to main content

 Law Enforcement and Immigration in Massachusetts

-A federal program once required law enforcement officers to check arrestees' immigration statuses.
-This program was "Secure Communities."
+The federal “Secure Communities” program once required law enforcement officers to check the immigration status of arrestees.

 Former President Donald Trump revived the program, which had expired in 2017.
 In 2021, President Joe Biden revoked the executive order.
-The new program is the "Criminal Apprehension Program."
+The new program is the “Criminal Apprehension Program.”
 It only requires checks of convicts.
-The database shares immigration statuses of convicts with the Federal Bureau of Investigation (FBI) and the Department of Homeland Security (DHS).
-It may also be shared with Immigration and Customs Enforcement (ICE).
+The database shares immigration statuses of convicts with:

 Employment and Immigration